 New and Returning Students are required to complete an Application for Admission prior to registering in classes.
-K-12 students must fully complete the Special Admit application each semester of attendance until the high school diploma (or equivalent) is obtained or until age 18.
+9th - 12th grade students must fully complete the Special Admit application each semester of attendance until the high school diploma (or equivalent) is obtained or until age 18.